minhealthnz/health-and-independence-report/data/README.md

 The file `health-and-independence-report-2022-supplementary-data-long-form.csv` contains unpublished data used in the Health and Independence Report 2022 and Pae Ora Health Strategies 2023.

-Data is organized in a tidy, long format.
+Data is organised in a tidy, long format.
 This intended for those interested in doing further analysis.

 For any queries, please contact ERI.AOM@health.govt.nz